 34. “The best way to eat an elephant in your path is to cut him up into little pieces.”

 The most appropriate way to approach a problem (especially a persistent one) is step by step.
-Problems are easily solved when they are solved one bit at a time.
+Problems are easily solved when they are broken into smaller pieces and solved one bit at a time.

 35. “Only a fool tests the depth of a river with both feet.”

 Never jump into any situation or business without carefully gauging it and putting the consequences in view.
 Every action you take should be well thought out to avoid facing dire consequences in the future.

 36. “You don’t expect to find a virgin woman in a maternity ward.”